cyclaero/cagconv/README.md

     `./cagconv 1880-2021.csv gta-1880-2021.tsv`

-4. Open the TSV file with your favorite graphing and/or data analysis application, for example with [CVA](https://cyclaero.com/en/downloads/CVA)
+4. Open the resulting TSV file with your favorite graphing and/or data analysis application, for example with [CVA](https://cyclaero.com/en/downloads/CVA)

 ## The SAR file
 Likewise the date column of daily time series of the Solar Active Regions comes with calendar dates whereby years, months and days are separated by spaces, and it must be converted to decimal years in similar fashion as NOAA's CAG file.